-Northern lights Alta tonight
+Northern lights in Alta tonight

 Kp 1 is at the threshold for Alta.
 Aurora may be visible from a dark site if cloud cover permits.